retyui/i-study/i-study.md

 My sister often listens to music

 My father has a job (He)
-My mather has a car
+My mother has a car
 My sister goes to school
 My brother goes to work (He)
 Our teacher knows English very well